facebook/chef-utils/Compile-Time-Run-Time.md

 # Compile Time vs Run Time, and APIs

 This document covers the Chef two-phase run system, specifically geared towards how that interacts with the API model we use with Chef at Facebook.
-If you're not familiar with our model, you should read our [Philosophy](https://github.com/facebook/chef-utils/blob/master/Philosophy.md) document first.
+If you're not familiar with our model, you should read our [Philosophy](https://github.com/facebook/chef-utils/blob/master/Philosophy.md) document and our [Cookbooks README.md](https://github.com/facebook/chef-cookbooks/blob/master/README.md) first.
 If you are completely new to Chef, you might want to start with some introductory material before delving into this.

 Note that this document describes the _general_ cases.
 Everything said here has exceptions and qualifiers.